ccelest1/frontend-masters/dq.md

 # 08 - 11 -2023
 - Need to be comfortable in regards to fullstack, setting up apps quickly
     - Theoretical
-        * spin up sqlite server with a goo understanding of chosen be (fastapi) -> clients are connected to each other via http -> define api, sever, client communicate
+        * spin up sqlite server with a good understanding of chosen be (fastapi) -> clients are connected to each other via http -> define api, sever, client communicate
     - Docker
         - need to verify these details
-            * containers are instance of image, images contain libraries, os(template)
+            * containers are instances of images, images contain app libraries, os template
-            * create several containers -> run server declared by dockerfile -> images used to run several various containers
+            * create several containers from same image -> each container runs server declared by dockerfile
+            * images are used as blueprints to create and run several containers

 - Understand difference between node.js v browser runtime
     - import 'fs'